geoHeil/jai-packaging-problem/README.md

         }
     }
 ```
-where the first exception is widely known i.w. would throwh a correct exception I am seeing the null response.
+where the first exception is widely known i.w. would thrown a correct exception I am seeing the null response.

 ### thoughts about assembly process